ajosedev/knowledge/literature notes/A Cloud Guru - AWS Certified Solutions Architect - Associate (SAA-C02).md

 Fully managed, and supports both document and key/value data models.

-Stored on SSD  storage, spread across 3 geoegraphically distinc data centers.
+Stored on SSD storage, spread across 3 geoegraphically distinct data centers.

 Eventually consistent reads (default), with ability to opt-in to strongly consistent reads.
-The former means that consistency across all copies of data is usually reached within a second (best read performance), the latter returns a result that refelects all writes prior to the read.
+The former means that consistency across all copies of data is usually reached within a second (best read performance), the latter returns a result that reflects all writes prior to the read.

 DynamoDB Accelerator (DAX)
 	Fully managed highly availble in-memory cache